Build 01 / Governed Marketing Localisation

 Source, generated output, approved output, QA report, prompt version, and rules version are stored so every job can be traced and recovered.

-Each target language can have its own translator profile, rules, approved phrasing, terminology behaviour, and quality controls.
-The orchestrator supervises every profile so no translator operates outside the governed workflow.
+Each target language can have its own translator agent, rules, approved phrasing, terminology behaviour, and quality controls.
+The orchestrator supervises every agent so no language workflow operates outside the governed process.

-Designed to stop unsafe output before it becomes operational work.
+Designed to stop unsafe output before it becomes real marketing work.

 Boundaries the AI cannot cross